These recipes have been tried and recommended by local folks. Please enjoy them and send your favorite oyster recipe to email@example.com.

 Top with light layer of crushed crackers.
 Sprinkle on Old Bay (for color and taste).
 Bake at 325 degrees to about 35 - 45 minutes, or until bubbly and the cracker crumb top is browned.
 Serve warm.

 *Quarts may hold from 34 to 44 oysters, depending on size and if “washed” or “unwashed”.
 Just count them out and use half on each layer.
 If you have your own plentiful shucked oysters, can easily use up to 60 (30 each layer) to make it a very rich oystery dish.

-Submitted by Jackie Partin
+By Jackie Partin

 Freeze a piece of good Brie cheese until it is firm.

 Fry several slices of good bacon until brown and crisp.
 Drain and chop.

 Open as many oysters as you want and arrange them on a sheet pan covered with rock salt to hold them upright.
 Put chopped bacon and chives onto each oyster, being generous.

 Coarsely grate Brie all over each oyster.
 Put pan under broiler and roast until oysters are cooked and bubbly and cheese is melted and browning a little.
 Oysters will be cooked through.